Stoeberia frutescens (L.Bolus) van Jaarsv.

 Mesembryanthemum frutescens (basionym), Ruschia frutescens, Stoeberia beetzii var. arborescens

-Stoeberia frutescens is a spreading shrub up to 2.5 feet (75 cm) tall.
+Stoeberia frutescens is a spreading shrub that grows up to 2.5 feet (75 cm) tall.
 Leaves are up to 2.2 inches (5.5 cm) long) and grow in equal, opposite pairs, decussate upon the stems.
 Older leaves are dull to dark blue-green and smooth until moisture loss causes wrinkling.
 Young leaf-pairs are bright green.
 Internodes vary in length in accordance with growing conditions.
-Flowers are up to 0.5 inches (1.3 cm) in diameter, white with erect stamens in the center and their tips flushed pink.
+Flowers are up to 0.5 inches (1.3 cm) in diameter, white with erect stamens in the center, and their tips flushed pink.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care